AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 ## What risks may arise if I share a custom image to other accounts?

 If you share a custom image to other accounts, data and software may be leaked or stolen.
 Before you share a custom image to other accounts, check whether the image contains sensitive or important data.
 After the image is shared to other accounts, they can use the shared image to create ECS instances, which can then be used to create more custom images.
 During this process, data can be repeatedly spread.
-This creates a risk of data being disclosed beyond your original intentions.
+This gives rise to a risk of data being disclosed beyond your original intentions.

 ## After an account shares an image to me, can I share this image to another account?